HankB/pmb/README.md

 ## Plan

-There will be two processes.
+There will be three scripts.

+1. Initialize the SSD following first installation of RpiOS (Recommended, eventually any OS should work.)

 1. Transfer an installation from a normal Pi installation to the multi-boot environment. (e.g. installation.)
 1. Swap contents of the FAT partition to the one desired for the subsequent boot.
 These contents will be stored in the EXT4 partition for the respective OS installation.